 The map and France departments list below should help make sense of it all.
 Or confuse you further.

-Even better, join me by subscribing to my free newsletter, Offbeat France Insider, where I tell you all sorts of interesting things and point you to the latest posts on this site.
+Be the first to read these stories by subscribing to my free newsletter, Beyond the Baguette, where I tell you all sorts of interesting things and point you to the latest posts on this site.

 And now, here's France, in all its illogical glory: regions, and each department within it.

-The following is a list of all the regions of France and their respective departments, or départements.
-I've visited many of these but haven't written about them all – at least not yet.
+The following is a list of all the regions of France and their respective departments, or départements, along with each department's number.
+I've visited many of these but haven't written about them all – but I'm working on it.
+You'll find a full list of stories by department on my sitemap or by looking at What's New on this site.

 These regions are not in Metropolitan France (meaning they are on other continents) but they are fully integrated politically into France (they pay taxes, send representatives to the Legislative Assembly and so on):